nfriedly/set-cookie-parser/README.md

 [![NPM version][npm-image]][npm-url]
 [![npm downloads](https://img.shields.io/npm/dm/set-cookie-parser)][npm-url]

+---

+ℹ️ **Note for current users:** I'm considering some changes for the next major version and would appreciate your feedback: https://github.com/nfriedly/set-cookie-parser/discussions/68

+---

 Parses set-cookie headers into JavaScript objects

 Accepts a single `set-cookie` header value, an array of `set-cookie` header values, a Node.js response object, or a `fetch()` `Response` object that may have 0 or more `set-cookie` headers.